kherr9/ToyStorage/README.md

 * Call the next middleware component in the stack.

 The minimal requirements for middleware to accomplish:
-* Format request object to a binary representation (serialize) and format binary response to object (derialize).
+* Format request object to a binary representation (serialize) and format binary response to object (deserialize).
-* Handle Read/Write/Delete commands to blob storage
+* Handle Read/Write/Delete commands to blob storage.

-You can add other middleware components to do just about anything else required for your application, like validation, compression, optimistic concurrency, caching, logging, security, etc.
+You can add other middleware components to do just about anything  required for your application, like validation, compression, optimistic concurrency, caching, logging, security, etc.

 #### Ordering